lrdj/goodlookslikethis/_cases_sdingov/i-cui.md

 hero_image: "/i/cases/cui/ruth-blog.jpg"

 hero_image_alt: >
-  If the gov.uk website could helpfully chat with you, what would that experience be like?
+  If the GOV.UK website could helpfully chat with you, what would that experience be like?

 hero_image_caption: >
-  If the gov.uk website could helpfully chat with you, what would that experience be like?
+  If the GOV.UK website could helpfully chat with you, what would that experience be like?

 tags:
   - Nuance
   - intent
-  - gov.uk
+  - GOV.UK
   - remote work
   - chatbot
   - enterprise software